commaai/flash/README.md

 * [chrome://usb-internals/](chrome://usb-internals/)
 * [chrome://device-log/](chrome://device-log/)
 * Add `?fast=1` to the URL to skip flashing the system partition (the slowest).
 Useful for testing the full flow quickly.
+* Add `?windows=1` to the URL to force Windows mode (shows Zadig driver instructions).
+Useful for testing the Windows flow on other platforms.